+Condensation is the most common cause of dampness experienced in all homes, especially during colder months.
 Condensation is caused by moisture in the air settling on a colder surface, such as a window or wall, or in areas of the home with little air circulation, such as behind furniture.

 If your home has condensation, it is possible that mould can grow, often as black spots on your walls, ceilings, furnishings and even on clothes and toys.

+If you spot a small amount of mould in your home, you can try to treat this yourself.
 To kill and remove the mould, regularly follow these steps:

 This type of dampness is primarily found on the external walls of the property, due to defects such as missing pointing to the brickwork, cracked rendering or missing roof tiles.

 These defects allow water to pass from the outside to the inner surfaces.

-Penetrating dampness is far more noticeable following a period of rainfall and will normally appear as a well-defined ‘damp-patch’ which looks and feels damp to the touch.
+Penetrating dampness is far more noticeable following a period of rainfall and will normally appear as a well-defined ‘damp patch’ which looks and feels damp to the touch.

 Leaks from water and waste pipes, especially in bathrooms and kitchens, are relatively common.
 They can affect both external and internal walls and ceilings.
-The affected area looks and feels damp to the touch and remains damp whatever the weather conditions outside.

 A quick examination of the water and waste pipes serving the kitchen and bathroom, the seals around the bath, shower and sinks, and the external pipework (e.g. guttering) will usually find the source of the problem.